 Dimitrova, who was born in Bulgaria with extensive experience in business and telecommunications, came to the Netherlands in 2002.
 She joined Wittenborg from 2004 to 2008, setting up its education department after it became an English-taught institute.
 She played various roles, including its first education manager.
 “I don’t regret moving to the Netherlands – the country offers a lot of opportunities once you've decided which path you want to take.
 I like the sense of freedom and opportunity that exist here.
 I like the mentality of the people and the emphasis on personal development.”

 Her areas of expertise are marketing, digital marketing, international business and strategic planning.
 “I am passionate about digital marketing and the impact of the Internet on business life and social development,” she explains.

-Dimitrova has been an external member of the Wittenborg University Examination Board since 2013, - the exam board meets at least 6 times a year and has 2 external members.
+Dimitrova has been an external member of the WUAS Examination Board since 2013, - the exam board meets at least 6 times a year and has 2 external members.
 She also helps other institutes with benchmarking.

 by Anesca Smith